Native to (or naturalized in) Oregon:

 - Sun.
 Prefers moist, acid, deep, well-drained soils.
 Does not perform well in eastern states.

-- Hardy to USDA Zone 7 Native to extreme southwest Oregon to central California, rarely found more than 25 miles from the Pacific Ocean or beyond the influence of oceans fogs.
+- Hardy to USDA Zone 7 Native to extreme southwest Oregon to central California, its range rarely extsends more than 25 miles from the Pacific Ocean or beyond the influence of ocean fogs.
 The largest trees are found along the northern California coast, especially in National and State parks.
 In 2006 a Coastal Redwood in the Redwood National Park was measured at 379.1 feet tall.
 It is called Hyperion and is likely the tallest tree in the world.
 Typical understory plants includes a number of different ferns, salal, rhododendron, huckleberry, cascara, thimbleberry, and salmonberry.

 - 'Adpressa' - dwarf form, irregular habit, densely twiggy, buds and shoot tips white